Shelleynguy/OLed-PCB-control/README.md

 # OLed-PCB-control
-Custom PCB layout of a OLed screen controlled by arduino nano, buttons, and powered by batteries.
+Custom PCB layout.
+An OLed screen SSD1306 controlled with 3 buttons with an on/off button under a latch power control circuit connected to the arduino nano.
+Includes Schematic, PCB layout, and components included to solder the PCB.